 In this guide

-There is a range of benefits for pensioners, including include free prescriptions and eye tests, help with travel and rent and the winter fuel allowance.
+There is a range of benefits for pensioners, including free prescriptions and eye tests, help with travel and rent and the winter fuel allowance.
 Read on to find out more.

 Read our practical guide to attendance allowance, how much it is and how to fill in the attendance allowance form.